| Bryn

 In Ad Arma!, ED-E expands his review of military finds to the

 entire municipal area and a total of 872 objects.
+The book's introduction (11-13) sketches the history of the

 research and states its aims and methodology.
 The next part,